 Crustless Tomato Pie

 - Slice tomatoes and lay sliced on plates.
-Sprinkle lightly with salt and let sit 20 minutes.
+Sprinkle lightly with salt and let sit at least 10-20 minutes, and up to 30 minutes.

 - Melt butter in small skillet over medium-high heat.
 Add onion and garlic and saute’ until onions are soft (about 8 minutes).
 Transfer to a medium-sized bowl.